calmm-js/partial.lenses/README.md

 ##### <a id="L-compose"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-compose) [`L.compose(...optics) ~> optic`](#L-compose "L.compose: (POptic s s1, ...POptic sN a) -> POptic s a") or `[...optics]`

-`L.compose` performs composition of optics and ordinary functions.
+`L.compose` creates a nested composition of the given optics and ordinary functions such that in `L.compose(bigger, smaller)` the `smaller` optic can only see and manipulate the part of the whole as seen through the `bigger` optic.
 The following equations characterize composition:

 ```jsx
                   L.compose() = L.identity